Melophobia: fear or hatred of music.

 Unrequited love always involved an element of self-loathing – James Morris, Melophobia

 The other character is Anders.
 I imagine him to be like Asa in the novel Too Late that is written by Colleen Hoover.
 Same as Asa, he is becoming a selfish man because of his love for Merrin.
 He is still in love with Merrin and he wanted her.
-Knowing that there’s a guy who lurks around Merrin, he felt threatened and we all know that sometimes, a guy like him tends to do things that will hurt the girl he loves as long as that girl will ends up with him.
+Knowing that there’s a guy who lurks around Merrin, he felt threatened and we all know that sometimes, a guy like him tends to do things that will hurt the girl he loves as long as that girl will end up with him.
 I just felt sad and angry at him when he did “that” in the last part of the book.

 The best way to create change was from the inside. – James Morris, Melophobia

 Rowan is the other character in this novel that makes the story more beautiful even if he started not so appealing in the start.
 He is interesting as the story goes deeper and he makes me fall in love on how passionate he is when it comes to music.
-He is also romantic and I’ll doubt it if Merrin will never fall on his charms.
+He is also romantic and I’ll doubt it if Merrin will never fall for his charms.

 The deeper she went the more baggage she seemed to collect and the farther she walked this path, the lonelier she became. – James Morris, Melophobia